Kerr1291/cpp_game_engine/README.md

 THIS PROJECT IS NO LONGER IN DEVELOPMENT AND HASN'T BEEN SINCE 2014

-The following 'TODO' list is displayed in order for posterity and to give an overview of where the project was at...
+The following 'TODO' list is displayed for posterity and to give an overview of where the project was at...

 Very old dev blog for the engine: https://codeprose.tumblr.com/